mosaicml/composer/docs/source/notes/distributed_training.rst

 Depending on the value you set for :code:`state_dict_type`, you can get different checkpointing behavior:

 1. :code:`state_dict_type='full'`
-the default.
+The default.
 Saves one big checkpoint file for the whole model.
 It does this by gathering the model state to the global rank 0 device, unflattening it, and then saving it out.
 Similarly when loading checkpoints, the global rank 0 device will load in the checkpoint file and scatter the model state to the other ranks.